atharvalade/ConsensusToronto-Stellar/README.md

-# TrueLens - Authentic News with Stellar
+# Stellar Consensus News - Authentic News for Better Trades

 ## Overview

-TrueLens is a decentralized platform that solves the authenticity crisis in news media, helping users make informed decisions based on verified information.
-Using Stellar's smart contracts, passkeys for authentication, and a seamless web3 user experience, TrueLens demonstrates that web3 UX doesn't have to suck.
+Stellar Consensus News is a decentralized platform that solves the authenticity crisis in news media, helping users make informed trading decisions based on verified information.
+In today's market, especially during periods of high volatility, news drives significant market movements.
+Our application uses Stellar's blockchain technology, AI agents, and community verification to ensure only authentic news reaches traders, all with a seamless web2-like UX experience.

 ## Problem Statement

-News has become a driving force for market movements and public opinion:
+Under the current political climate, news has become a driving force for market movements:
+- The VIX has skyrocketed to COVID-era levels
-- Fake news leads to misled decisions and potential financial losses
+- Fake news leads to misled trading decisions and potential financial losses
-- Traditional web3 authentication is complicated and user-unfriendly
-- Current news verification lacks transparent and accessible mechanisms
+- Lack of verification mechanisms for news from multiple sources
+- Traditional blockchain solutions have poor UX with complicated wallet integrations

 ## Solution

-TrueLens provides a three-pronged approach:
+Stellar Consensus News provides a three-pronged approach:

-1. **AI-Powered News Aggregation**: AI agents scrape data from multiple sources to collect and analyze news items.
+1. **AI-Powered News Aggregation**: AI agents scrape data from multiple sources (TruthSocial, X, YouTube, etc.) to collect and analyze news items.

-2. **Decentralized Verification with Stellar Smart Contracts**:
+2. **Decentralized Verification with Seamless UX**:
-   - Community members use passkeys to participate in news verification
+   - Community members stake XLM to participate in news verification
+   - No wallet integration required - use passkeys for authentication
    - Verified news (90%+ consensus) appears in users' feeds
    - Community flagging system to remove later-identified fake news
    - XLM rewards for accurate verifiers, with a level-based reward system

-3. **Stellar Passkeys for Seamless Web3 UX**:
-   - No wallet integration required - use passkeys for authentication
-   - Transaction signing using familiar device biometrics (Face ID, fingerprint)
-   - Frictionless onboarding process with minimal steps
+3. **Trading Insights**:
+   - AI summarization of verified news
+   - Trading suggestions based on verified information
+   - Market sentiment analysis
+   - Personalized feeds tailored to user interests

 ## Architecture

-### Stellar Blockchain Infrastructure
+### Blockchain Infrastructure

-- **Stellar Smart Contracts**: Primary mechanism for verification and rewards
+- **Stellar Blockchain**: Primary chain for verification and XLM rewards
-  - TrueLensVerification: Smart contract for news verification
+  - VerificationContract: Smart contract for news verification
+  - NewsRegistry: Smart contract for storing verified news hashes
-  - TrueLensRewards: Smart contract for distributing XLM rewards
+  - RewardsDistribution: Smart contract for distributing XLM rewards

+### Authentication

+- **Stellar Passkeys**: Web3 authentication without wallet complexity
-- **Passkeys Integration**: Seamless authentication using device biometrics
+  - Face ID/fingerprint authentication
-  - Leverages Stellar Passkey Kit for wallet creation and management
-  - No seed phrases or private keys for users to manage
+  - No seed phrases to remember

-- **Launchtube**: Used for transaction fee sponsorship to improve UX
+  - Transaction signing with biometrics

 ### Storage